TheMarlboroMan/php-router/README.md

 ### parameter extractors:

 You may provide a factory to build objects that can take a request and extract parameters (like function parameters) for your controllers.
 These can be extracted from json bodies, url encoded requests, query strings and even the uri itself.
-The class parameter_maker is full of helpers for this job.
-The arguments for your controller methods must be somehow mapped (by the mapper) so the router knows how to forward them.
+The class argument_maker is full of helpers for this job.
+The parameter for your controller methods must be somehow mapped (by the mapper) so the router knows how to forward them.
 In practice this is easy.

+### parameter mappers

+It may happen that you use a file to specify the mappings that the path_mapper must carry out.
+In that case, you will have declared a bunch of parameters there.
+A parameter mapper takes the name declared there and converts it into the name specified in the controller code itself, in case there are specific conventions in place.

 ### output transformers